lastgeek/TodoAppWPF/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [https://www.tawesoft.co.uk/kb/article/mit-license-faq](LICENSE) file for details.